lixxu/flask-paginate/docs/index.rst

     **link_size**: font size of page links

     **alignment**: the alignment of pagination links

+    **href**: Add custom href for links - this supports forms with post method

     **bs_version**: the version of bootstrap, default is **2**